 Figure Legends:

 Figure 1.
 Opponent color dimensions.
 The human brain processes color using an opponent dimensions system.
 This is a two-dimensional plane with blue and yellow occupying one axis, which can be thought of as simply positive or negative, and red and green occupying the other axis.
-Just as a number cannot simultaneously be positive and negative, a color can’t be both yellow and blue, or both green and red (note for example, that someone might refer to a yellowish green, but not to a yellowish blue).
 The consequence of the system is that the brain processes the presence of some colors as indicating the absence of others, and vice-versa.
 All perceivable colors occupy a point in the opponent space.

 Figure 2.
 All perceivable colors occupy a point in the opponent space.
 Shown here are examples of colors that have non-zero values in each of two dimensions of the opponent space.